tharopan/T4Template/README.md

 # T4 Template

 Learn T4 template, generate text from the template which has already been defined.
-In addition lern how a dynamic class file can be generated.
+In addition learn how a dynamic class file can be generated from the template.

 ## Getting Started